AFTER the setback of the proposed airports strike,

 It was announced that

-It had been hoped that the main tourist countries of Britain, Germany Holland and Belgium would see their holidaymakers come to Spain in place of the North Africa.
+It had been hoped that the main tourist countries of

 This discrepancy may well widen now that the Spanish airports authority AENA are holding strikes for 22 days between April and the end of August ie the tourist season.